Frequently Asked Questions

-If we are offered an End-of-Season guest pass and choose to not accept, does that affect our standing on the wait list?
-No. Acceptance of the End-of-Season pass, if offered, is entirely optional.
+If we are offered Extended or End of Season Guest swim privileges and choose to not accept, does that affect our standing on the wait list?
+No. Acceptance of the Extended or End of Season Guest swim privileges, if offered, is entirely optional.
 It does not affect your wait list status either positively or negatively as long as you respond to the offer.